 The TIF 2.0 procedure treats the root cause of GERD

 It’s as simple as this: GERD is a progressive disease and PPIs may not be appropriate for all patients.
-Many may require anatomic alterations to the internal valve (lower esophageal sphincter) – the most important factors in the pathogenesis of GERD.

 The TIF 2.0 procedures helps to lengthen, strengthen, and tighten the lower esophageal sphincter by creating a 3 cm 270° esophagogastric fundoplication.

 For patients who need a repair of the diaphragmatic crura, TIF 2.0 can be done concomitantly with a hiatal hernia repair (greater than 2cm), also known as cTIF™.

 Restores Anatomy to Its Natural State